 Although the S-Corporation has numerous benefits, it still is considered to be a very inflexible form of doing business.
 Sharing profits and losses with shareholders in a creative manner is virtually impossible, and owning long-term rental properties is not recommended in an S-Corporation.
 Tax deductions for fringe benefits in an S-Corporation are also extremely limited.

-Finally, in order to maintain the ‘corporate veil’ and the benefits of asset protection, it is important to also record annual minutes, utilize separate checking and bookkeeping for the entity, and remembering to employ the corporate name on all legal documents and the bulk of advertising material.
+Finally, in order to maintain the ‘corporate veil’ and the benefits of asset protection, it is important to record annual minutes, utilize separate checking and bookkeeping for the entity, and remembering to employ the corporate name on all legal documents and advertising material.
 The S-Corporation must file an annual tax return using IRS form 1120S.